 This quick start guide will walk you through the basics of creating a hello world Mattermost App in TypeScript.
 In this guide you will review an App that:

-, declares itself an HTTP application that uses a bot account and attaches UI elements to locations in the user interface.form
+• Contains a manifest.json, declares itself an HTTP application that uses a bot account and attaches UI elements to locations in the user interface.

-function that can launch a modal (if applicable) and send an interpolated message back to the user./node-example
+• Contains a form with a submit function that can launch a modal (if applicable) and send an interpolated message back to the user.

 You also need NodeJS v16 (Gallium) LTS.